danwolfgang/mt-plugin-more-custom-fields/readme.md

   area, but any other use can only read the contents.
 Useful for displaying instructions or other data you don't want the user to edit.

+* Multi-Use Time Stamped Multi-Line Text: another mouthful of a field name, but easy to use.
+This field type provides a reusable Multi-Line text field.
+  When saved, each Multi-Line text field has a time stamp saved with it.

 # Prerequisites